joelapsansky/pewlett-hackard-analysis/README.md

 ## Results
 * By left joining the current employees table with the department employees table and grouping by department number, we see that department 5 has the most employees with 9,281.
-	- Taking that a step further, we can left join on this newly created current employees table to see that department 5 returns null, which means that no managers from that department are retiring.
+	- Taking that a step further, we can left join on this newly created current employees table to see that department 5 returns null, which means that no managers from that department are retiring just yet.
 ```
 SELECT  dm.dept_no,
         dm.emp_no,